Orcus (dwarf planet): Spectra and surface

 The first spectroscopic observations in 2004 showed that the visible spectrum of Orcus is flat (neutral in color) and featureless, whereas in the near-infrared there were moderately strong water absorption bands at 1.5 and 2.0 μm.
 The neutral visible spectrum and strong water absorption bands of Orcus showed that Orcus appeared different from other trans-Neptunian objects, which typically have a red visible spectrum and often featureless infrared spectra.
 Further infrared observations in 2004 by the European Southern Observatory and the Gemini telescope gave results consistent with mixtures of water ice and carbonaceous compounds, such as tholins.
 The water and methane ices can cover no more than 50 percent and 30 percent of the surface, respectively.
 This means the proportion of ice on the surface is less than on Charon, but similar to that on Triton.

 Later in 2008–2010 new infrared spectroscopic observations with a higher signal-to-noise ratio revealed additional spectral features.
-Among them are a deep water ice absorption band at 1.65 μm, which is an evidence of the crystalline water ice on the surface of Orcus, and a new absorption band at 2.22 μm.
+Among them is a deep water ice absorption band at 1.65 μm, which is evidence of the crystalline water ice on the surface of Orcus, and a new absorption band at 2.22 μm.
 The origin of the latter feature is not completely clear.
 It can be caused either by ammonia/ammonium dissolved in the water ice or by methane/ethane ices.
-The radiative transfer modeling showed that a mixture of water ice, tholins (as a darkening agent), ethane ice and ammonium ion (NH4+) provides the best match to the spectra, whereas a combination of water ice, tholins, methane ice and ammonia hydrate gives a slightly inferior result.
+The radiative transfer modeling showed that a mixture of water ice, tholins (as a darkening agent), ethane ice, and ammonium ion (NH4+) provides the best match to the spectra, whereas a combination of water ice, tholins, methane ice and ammonia hydrate gives a slightly inferior result.
 On the other hand, a mixture of only ammonia hydrate, tholins and water ice failed to provide a satisfactory match.
-So, as of 2010, the only reliably identified compounds on the surface of Orcus are crystalline water ice and, possibly, dark tholins.
-A firm identification of ammonia, methane and other hydrocarbons requires better infrared spectra.
+As of 2010, the only reliably identified compounds on the surface of Orcus are crystalline water ice and, possibly, dark tholins.
+A firm identification of ammonia, methane, and other hydrocarbons requires a better infrared spectra.